intervene-EU-H2020/prspipe/README.md

 bash install_basics.sh
 ```

 This will clone our fork of the [GenoPred repository](https://github.com/intervene-EU-H2020/GenoPred), download `qctool2` and the latest versions of `plink1` and `plink2`.
 If you already have these tools installed, you can also change the paths in `config/config.yaml`.
 However, this can lead to bugs :cockroach: and is not recommended.
+The default software paths in `config/config.yaml` should work when using the pipeline container.

 :warning: If `workflow/scripts/GenoPred` does not exist after running `bash install_basics.sh`, try to clone the repo manually: `git clone git@github.com:intervene-EU-H2020/GenoPred.git workflow/scripts/GenoPred`.
 Getting an error?
 Make sure you have access, and your git is [configured to use ssh](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)!

-## :globe_with_meridians: Set up Snakemake
+## :globe_with_meridians: Set up Snakemake using Singularity

 Snakemake is installed in the prspipe container.
 If singularity is available, you can create a local container image which will be able to run the pipeline (at least the polygenic scoring and genotype harmonization steps):

 ```
 # this will create a local image called prspipe.sif
-singularity pull prspipe.sif docker://rmonti/prspipe:0.0.1
+singularity pull prspipe.sif docker://rmonti/prspipe:0.0.2
 ```

 After that, you can run snakemake interactively by first starting an [interactive shell inside the container](https://sylabs.io/guides/3.7/user-guide/cli/singularity_shell.html), and then running snakemake: